APPROVED WEIGHING MACHINES

 - Complication No. 3: balances calibrated by area

-The cheaper CLASS 2 balances (£299.00 to £499.00) are calibrated for a particular area (usually a town, sometimes a full postcode).
+Some CLASS 2 balances (e.g. those from A&D) are calibrated for a particular area (usually a town, sometimes a full postcode).
 This is to allow for variations in gravity (which varies according to latitude and altitude).
 So if, for instance, you use a balance in Liverpool, then it will be calibrated for Liverpool.
 This means that if you work at fairs and markets all over the county you should have a weighing balance for each location.
-And you cannot recalibrate them, they are fixed (with a seal) to make sure you can't recalibrate them.

 So what happens when a Weights & Measure Inspector visits?

 If you show him the Certificate of Calibration, and the town (or postcode) is not where you are actually using the balance, then he will tell you to stop using it.
 If you can’t find the certificate, the inspector could ask the supplier where the balance was calibrated then get the details from the laboratory.
-However, it is more likely that he will simply test the balance, and if it is OK it is OK and everybody is happy.
-However, the point about them being calibrated for use in a particular area is that you don’t know if it can be used in another area – gravity in two locations a hundred miles apart might be the same, or might be different in two neighbouring villages.
+However, it is more likely that the inspector will simply test the balance, and if it is OK it is OK and everybody is happy.
+I recommend, therefore, that you check the balance at each location (by weighing a known, accurate,weight).

 - So which one?!

 At this point, customers say to me, in exasperation, "Just tell me which balance I need that is OK according to the law, and which I can carry around the country!".
-The answer is the more expensive Class 2 balances (£495.00 and £595.00).
+The answer is, stick with our Ohaus models.
 These are not calibrated for a particular area, they can be used anywhere.
 HOW this works is quite ingenious.
-You calibrate it by pressing a button, and then you can hear motors whirring as they lower an actual physical weight onto an internal weighing pan to reset the electronics to match the weight (i.e. calibrate it).
+You pull a lever which lowers an actual physical weight onto an internal weighing pan to reset the electronics to match the weight/gravity (i.e. calibrate it).

 HOW OFTEN DOES AN APPROVED BALANCE NEED TO BE CHECKED?